clapjabs/SOROpatches/README.md

 -The only part that should carry fuel is the aft fuselage section, however, there are tanks in every fuselage section, You may need Fuel Lines in order for the crossfeed to work properly though.

--The rudder that comes with this mod can NOT be used properly, due to limitations with FARControllableSurface, I advise you the use the stock spaceplane rudder and tweakscale.
+-The rudder that comes with this mod can NOT be used properly, due to limitations with FARControllableSurface, I advise you to use the stock spaceplane rudder and tweakscale.

 -HTrobotic parts and the "C-100 Androgynous Docking Mechanism" are not touched.